 Divorce represents a significant, life-changing milestone.
 Our clients come to The Young Law Firm fearful of an uncertain future.
-When one household becomes two, money matters play a significant role in finding resolution.
+When one household becomes two, money matters play a significant role in finding a resolution.
 A spouse who chose to forego a career to focus on family matters may require financial help in the form of spousal support.
+How can a Alimony Attorney help?

 While child support amounts are dictated by strict, statutory formulas, spousal support — also known as alimony — does not enjoy those set calculations.
 Maintenance is subject to the discretion of the judge who is overseeing your divorce.